 Select Enable to run the system's memory channels in lockstep mode to minimize memory access latency.
 The options are Disable and Enable.

 Mirror Mode

-This feature allows memory to be mirrored between two channels, providing 100% redundancy.
+This feature allows memory to be mirrored between two channels, providing 100% redundancy and consequently reducing the memory capacity by half.
 The options are Disable, Mirror Mode 1LM, and Mirror Mode 2LM.